One of the questions I hear the most is "what is considered domestic violence in Colorado Springs?"

 Domestic Violence Involves “Intimate Relationships”

-As set forth above, in order for an act to be considered domestic violence, it needs to be directed towards an individual with whom the accused has or had an “intimate relationship.”
-This means a relationship between
+As set forth above, in order for an act to be considered domestic violence in Colorado Springs, it needs to be directed towards an individual with whom the accused has or has had an “intimate relationship.”

 Domestic Violence Involves Other Criminal Acts